• Overview

 "Best practices" are often talked about in the tech world, but rarely is it acknowledged that they can and do change over time.
 All "best practices" are nothing more than a distillation of the challenges of a given situation to a usually optimal set of trade-offs.

 As technology advances, however, those trade-offs change.
 What once was hard and expensive can become easier and cheaper.
 (And, sometimes, what was once easy and cheap can become hard and expensive.)
 That means "best practices" have to evolve with them.
-What was once leading-edge is now a losing strategy.
+What was once leading edge is now a losing strategy.

-The 3-tier application deployment model
+The 3-tier web application deployment model

 One example of such evolution is development workflows.
 In the olden days, server environments were expensive and time-consuming to build and maintain.
 They took physical hardware, manual installation of software, and manual maintenance to keep updated.